 1. Start with what’s important to them

 If you start out talking about budgets, your chat can end up feeling like a lecture.
-Instead, talk about things that are important to your teen, like a trip, the prom or buying a car.
+Instead, talk about things that are important to your teen, like a trip, the prom, buying a car or even just new earbuds.
+The point is for them to succeed and feel more confident about their abilities.

-“A conversation that focuses on their own dreams and goals will seem more relevant to them.
-After that, you could talk about your own experiences and only then, get into the technicalities of finances,” says Sophie.
+“If the conversation focuses on their own dreams and goals, it will seem more relevant to them.
+After that, you could talk about your own experiences and only then get into the technicalities of finances,” says Sophie.

 2. Break the taboo and talk about it!